gek169/Simple_ISA/README.md

 if you have bash on your system, or another compatible shell with typical core utils, then note that any and all `.asm` files will be compiled and output to `.bin` files of the same name if they are placed in the top level directory of this project when you invoke `make`, thanks to `asm_compile.sh`

+if you wish to verify that the assembler generated the output you expected, you can view the output with `sisa16_asm -dis <file.bin> <location>`

+this will show you the full disassembly.

 ### Static Linking